ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 We now calculate the error ratio.

-A ratio is determined by the ratio of the latest returned principal value and the corresponding previous period value.
+A ratio is determined by the ratio of the latest returned principle value.
 The comparison value is determined by either the predictive variable.

 If the comparison value is not zero the methodology specification defines that we must check that: